enklu/enklu.github.io/docs/API/Elements.md

 element.schema.getBool('fizz');    // true
 ```

-Here is an example using scheme to get the object name and rename (will not last outside playmode and does not change in the inspector)
+Here is an example using scheme to get the object name and rename.
+(Will not last outside playmode and does not change in the inspector.)
 ```js
   var name = this.schema.getString('name'); //get current object name log.info("my name is " + name); //output current name